vlakas/Honey-Net/FTP/vsFTPd 2.3.4/README.md

 As this is a part of the Honey Net branch, as the name suggests it should be used to bait attackers in order to try out exploits and blacklist them before they get to your actual network.
 What type of logging solution you use is completely your choice.
 Pretty much anything that will work with the Debian image is OK.

 This docker container is created by downloading an approved vulnerable vsFTPd 2.3.4 version from https://www.exploit-db.com/

-Link used to download the package can be seen in the Dockerfile.
-If for some reason it get's broken in the future, please let me know or replace it with the new location, preferably from https://www.exploit-db.com/

 The provided Dockerfile manually installs, checks, optimizes and serves the application.